shanghongxie/shanghongxie.github.io/index.md

 ## Publications and Preprints
-An asterisk &#42; is used to indicate correspondence author; A dagger &#8224; is used to indicate joint first author, equal contribution
+An asterisk &#42; is used to indicate corresponding author; A dagger &#8224; is used to indicate joint first author, equal contribution

 ### Peer-Reviewed Journal Articles